eclipse-vertx/vert.x/README.md

 ## What is vert.x?

+**Please note that the master branch is currently the development branch for Vert.x 3.0.
+For Vert.x 2, please see the 2.x branch**

 Vert.x is a polyglot, non-blocking, event-driven application platform that runs on the JVM.

 Some of the key highlights include: